chaione/chaitools/Readme.md

 ## Development

-During development any output from commands such as `bootstrap android`, `bootstrap ios` can be found inside of `src/output`.
+During development, any output from commands such as `bootstrap android`, `bootstrap ios` can be found inside of `src/output`.
 If the `src/output` directory does not exist, `chaitools` will create it.

 ### Bootstrap Android